-Gender by level 2018
+Gender by level

-Gender by ethnicity 2018
+Organisation by ethnicity

 Our Group-wide celebration of International Women’s Day, supported by our CEO, further promoted our focus on workplace inclusivity.
 As part of the campaign, members of the Landsec Women's network shared what the theme of 'balance for better' means to them.